Foams, iterated wreath products, field extensions and Sylvester sums: Defect lines and networks

 Figure~\ref{fig4_22} gives a direct sum decomposition of $\Res\circ\Ind$ as the identity and the transposition functors, and Figure~\ref{fig4_25} shows that functors $\mc{V}'$ and tensoring with $V_{-+}\oplus V_{--}$ are isomorphic.

-We thus have five irreducible representations of $D_4$: trivial rep $V_+$, sign rep $V_-$, fundamental two-dimensional representation $V$ and two more one-dimensional irreducible representations $V_{-+}, V_{--}$.
-Each of them can be described by a suitable graph, together with an idempotent linear combination of foams assigned to it.
+Each of the five irreducible $D_4$-representations: trivial rep $V_+$, sign rep $V_-$, fundamental two-dimensional representation $V$ and the two other one-dimensional representations $V_{-+}, V_{--}$ can be described by a suitable graph, together with an idempotent linear combination of foams assigned to it.
 The graphs together with the idempotents, in our notations, are shown in Figure~\ref{fig4_41}.

-Figure~\ref{fig4_23} computation, together with direct decompositions for the two terms at the bottom line of the figure, can be translated into the direct sum decomposition (\ref{eq_tens_prod}) for the tensor square $V^{\otimes 2}$.
+The computation in Figure~\ref{fig4_23}, together with direct decompositions for the two terms at the bottom line of the figure, can be translated into the direct sum decomposition (\ref{eq_tens_prod}) for the tensor square $V^{\otimes 2}$.
 Decompositions of tensor products of other pairs of irreducible representations of $D_4$ can be derived in a similar way.
 For instance, an isomorphism $V\otimes V_-\cong V$ can be related to the identity in Figure~\ref{fig4_40} and a similar identity obtained by reversing the order of the two halves of the left picture and changing the right hand side to the identity natural transformation of the functor $\Res\circ\Ind\circ \Res$.
+This provides a foam interpretation and lifting of decompositions of tensor products of irreducible $D_4$-representations.